Topical medication: Powder

 Powder is either the pure drug by itself (talcum powder), or is made of the drug mixed in a carrier such as corn starch or corn cob powder (Zeosorb AF – miconazole powder).
 Can be used as an inhaled topical (cocaine powder used in nasal surgery).

 Shake lotion

 A shake lotion is a mixture that separates into two or three parts over time.
 Frequently, an oil mixed with a water-based solution needs to be shaken into suspension before use and includes the instructions: "Shake well before use".

 Solid

 Medication may be placed in a solid form.
 Examples are deodorants, antiperspirants, astringents, and hemostatic agents.
 Some solids melt when they reach body temperature (e.g. rectal suppositories).

 Sponge

 Certain contraceptive methods rely on sponge as a carrier of liquid medicine.
-Lemon juice embedded in a sponge has been used as a primitive contraception in some cultures.
+Lemon juice embedded in a sponge has been used as a primitive contraception in some, notably Mediterranean, cultures.

 Tape

 Cordran tape is an example of a topical steroid applied under occlusion by tape.
-This greatly increases the potency and absorption of the topical steroid and is used to treat inflammatory skin diseases.
+This increases the potency and absorption of the topical steroid and is used to treat inflammatory skin diseases, especially in difficult-to-treat areas such as fingertips, elbows, and knees.